AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43201-error-when-using-dob-field-with-locale-pt.md

 ---
-description: The MDVA-43201 patch solves the issue where an error occurs when using the DOB customer attribute in the customer registration form for the Portuguese locale.
-This patch is available when the Quality Patches Tool (QPT) 1.1.10 is installed.
-The patch ID is MDVA-43201.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-43201: Error when using DOB field with locale PT"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.10,Magento,Adobe Commerce,cloud infrastructure,on-premises,customer registration form,DOB attribute error,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-43201: Error when using DOB field with locale PT'
 ---

-# MDVA-43201: Error when using DOB field with locale PT

 The MDVA-43201 patch solves the issue where an error occurs when using the DOB customer attribute in the customer registration form for the Portuguese locale.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-43201.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.